KendiLorna/Pharmaceutical-Sales-Analysis-/README.md

 ### Recommendation

-Planning marketing activities based on region, channel, and products and marketing budget allocation for growth.
+Planning marketing activities and budget allocation should be based on region, channel, and products performance.

 Measure the impact of marketing campaigns on prescription and sales increases by comparing sales before and after promotional activities (discounts, free samples).